MaayanLab/clustergrammer-docs/docs/interacting_with_viz.rst

 Interactive Categories
 ======================
 Prior knowledge can be represented as categories in a heatmap.
 For instance, columns can represent cell lines and a category can be used to represent their tissue of origin.
 Overlaying categories on our heatmap can help us understand the relationship between prior knowledge and the structures we find in our data (e.g. clusters).
 For instance, we may find that columns with the same category (e.g. the same tissue) cluster near each other based on the underlying data (e.g. gene expression) and we can conclude that the prior knowledge agrees with clusters identified in a data-driven manner.
 Similarly, we can explore how categories are re-distributed when the matrix is :ref:`reordered <row_col_reordering>`.
-We can also use categories to overlay numerical information (e.g. duration of drug treatment of a cell line) and ask similar questions.
+We can also use categories to overlay numerical information (e.g. the duration of drug treatment) and ask similar questions.
 Please refer to :ref:`matrix_format_io` for more information on how to encode categories.

-Row or column categories are represented by an extra column or row, respectively, of colored category-cells underneath the row or column labels (see screenshot below).
-Categories can be of type *string* or *value* (see :ref:`matrix_format_io`): each *string*-type category has a different color, while each value-type category ahas a different opacity.
+In the visualization row or column categories are represented by an extra column or row, respectively, of colored category-cells underneath the row or column labels (see screenshot below).
+Categories can be of type *string* or *value* (see :ref:`matrix_format_io`): each *string*-type category has a different color, while each *value*-type category has a different opacity.
 The categories also have titles positioned adjacent to the category-cells.

 .. figure:: _static/categories.png
   :width: 400px